What Do “Elder Law” Attorneys Do?

 - What are the governmental programs that need to be considered in making these decisions?

-Once the triggers are identified for the step-down Care Plan, and who is to do what, everyone involved can be relieved of worry about the unknown(s) and so get on with the business of our families taking care of each other.
+Once the triggers of the step-down Care Plan are identified, so Who knows What and When, then the family can get on with the family business of taking care of each other.

-Have you ever had someone take care of you in a way you didn’t want?
-A confidential conversation with an elder law Attorney can help you to avoid that outcome!
+If you have had someone take care of you in a way that you did not want, have a confidential conversation with an elder law Attorney to avoid that future possible outcome!